keymobdev/phonegap-plugins/README.md

 Ad config can been managed in  www.keymob.com ,  modify and adjust easy, you can config keymob with json format file , and then put it in  the project or on the website.<br/>

 ### 1. Download and install the library files <br/>
    Download Keymobplugin and  extract to d:\keymobplugin<br/>
    Use the following command to install the Keymob Plugin from local location<br/>

 	cordova plugin add d:\keymobplugin

 keymob will been installed to the project, and you can  used keymob cross-promotion and  home advertising ,but if you want to display ads from network such as admob need to add  third-party SDK<br/>

-      Keymob will integrate third-party ad on server,without having to add third-party SDK,to ensure app can load ad success when ,<br/>
-      you can copy one plugin lib from "keymobplugin\sdk\android\"  to assets "assets\com_keymob_sdks\"<br/>
+For Android Keymob will integrate third-party ad on server,without having to add third-party SDK,to ensure app can load ad success when ,you can copy one plugin lib from "keymobplugin\sdk\android\"  to assets "assets\com_keymob_sdks\"<br/>
 Note: jar file name can not be modified<br/>

 For IOS app,Third-party platform SDK is under folder "keymobplugin\sdk\ios\".<br/>
 Right click project in Xcode and choose menu "Add Files to Project" add platform related folder to xcode project.<br/>
 Then add "Other Linker Flag" item of xcode project.<br/>
 e.g. You used Admob ,add a item like following.<br/>
 -force_load {your path contain keymob} /keymobplugin/sdk/ios/Admob/libAdmobAdapter.a  <br/>

 ###  2.Add Code